Published October 10, 2019

 A staff member in the UB Art Galleries for more than two decades, Scalise has curated more than 30 exhibitions and executed key collections-driven projects.
 Most recently, he organized “Take Five,” “WOMEN in ABSTRACTION,” “Sam Richardson: Intimate Landscape,” “Claire Falkenstein: Time Elements” and “The Language of Objects.”

 In his previous position as assistant director for exhibitions and collections, he played a key role in establishing UB Art Galleries’ policies and procedures as a university gallery and art museum.
 He also is credited with leading the effort to build the Cravens World open-storage collection.

 Active in the Western New York arts community, Scalise has served on boards and committees with Roswell Park’s Alliance Art Committee, Western New York Book Arts Center and Hallwalls Contemporary Arts Center.
-A recipient of the Chancellor’s Award of Excellence, he regularly lectures on exhibition planning and design, as well as collections care and management.
+A recipient of the Chancellor’s Award for Excellence in Professional Service, he regularly lectures on exhibition planning and design, as well as collections care and management.

 “I’m looking forward to increasing our impact and expanding our reach by offering experiential learning opportunities for our students at UB, collaborating with faculty and engaging our diverse communities of Western New York,” he says.

 As curator of exhibitions, Park will conceptualize and implement the UB Art Galleries’ program of contemporary art, with a commitment to promoting a range of artistic practices and diverse perspectives that speak to urgent questions that concern working artists today.